ItsMeSKKYZ3R/AnimatyJS/README.md

 -   You can add some animation with fade on in and out.
 -   You can see if your text is visible actually

+## 🚀 1.4.2

+### In this version we deprecated the fadeIn and fadeOut functions for patch the crash when the functions are executed.
+But, we added two functions, the css and html functions.

 ## 🚀 v1.3